CartoDB/cartoframes/docs/developer-center/guides/01-Quickstart.md

 If you don't have yet an account at CARTO, and you want to start learning how to use CARTOframes, you only need the cartoframes library.
 Take a look to the Sources examples to know how to visualize data from a Dataframe or a GeoJSON.

 If you already have an account, you can start analyzing and visualizing your data!
+In this quickstart guide, we'll be using the [`spend_data`](https://cartoframes.carto.com/tables/spend_data/public/map) Dataset, which contains customer activity information in the city of Barcelona.

-The elements needed to create contexts are under the `cartoframes.auth` namespace.
-For this Quickstart guide, let's use one the `cartoframes` account and a public dataset:
+The elements we need to create contexts are under the `cartoframes.auth` namespace.
+For this Quickstart guide, let's use one the `cartoframes` account and a public dataset.

 ```py
 from cartoframes.auth import set_default_context